hyanwong/giglib/README.md

 terminological clarity,
 we switch to using the term interval-edge (`iedge`) to refer to what is normally called an `edge` in a *tskit* Tree Sequence.

-Note that the switch to have separate child and parent coordinates  brings with it a lot of extra complexities, and it’s unclear if the efficiency of the tskit approach, with its edge indexing etc, will port in any meaningful way to this new structure.
+Note that the switch to have separate child and parent coordinates  brings a lot of extra complexities, and it’s unclear if the efficiency of the tskit approach, with its edge indexing etc, will port in any meaningful way to this new structure.